kolyakr/An-Implementation-of-Gradient-Descent/README.md

-# Minimizing Loss in Linear Regression: An Implementation of Gradient Descent
+# An Implementation of Gradient Descent

 This project demonstrates the core machine learning optimization technique, **Gradient Descent**, used to find the best coefficients for a linear regression model by minimizing the Residual Sum of Squares (RSS).